Blackhawks moving on without Seabrook, de Haan - WHIZ News

 “Day 1, pretty much.
 He’s not around,” Toews said, “and you notice it right away.”

-Seabrook has been ruled out for the rest of the season after years of physical play finally caught up to the steady defenseman, who was scheduled for right shoulder surgery on Friday.
+Seabrook has been ruled out for the rest of the season after years of physical play finally caught up to the steady defenseman, who had right shoulder surgery on Friday.
 The 34-year-old Seabrook then will have surgery on his right hip in January and left hip in February.

 The Blackhawks also will be without Calvin de Haan for the rest of the year.
-The 28-year-old defenseman was scheduled for his own right shoulder surgery on Friday.
+The 28-year-old defenseman had his own right shoulder surgery on Friday.

 Seabrook and de Haan were placed on long-term injured reserve, creating significant salary-cap space, but leaving Chicago with a huge void on the back end.